Warwick Town Hall: Heritage listing

 Town Hall and Footballers Memorial was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Officially opened in October 1888, this sandstone building survives as evidence of the consolidation and importance of Warwick as a business and administrative centre for the surrounding district during the late nineteenth century.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Town Hall is a rare surviving intact example of a nineteenth century town hall in Queensland.

 Erected in 1917 at the main entrance to the town hall, the Footballers Memorial is an unusual example of a war memorial, reflecting the contemporary parallels drawn between war and sport, and providing a unique historical record of local participation and sacrifice in the First World War.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Internally, the building retains much of its original layout, including timber joinery, and contains evidence via signage, of the allocation of functions and offices.

 The tablet displays fine craftsmanship, and demonstrates the work of local stonemasons, Troyahn, Coulter and Thompson.

 The place is important because of its aesthetic significance.

-Prominently situated within Palmerin Street, this substantial stone building contributes to the Palmerin Street streetscape and Warwick townscape.
+Situated within Palmerin Street, this substantial stone building contributes to the Palmerin Street streetscape and Warwick townscape.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The building continues a long association with the Warwick community as a focal point for social and community functions.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Warwick Town Hall has an association with the public work of architect Willoughby Powell, as one of a number of substantial public buildings in Queensland centres designed by Powell during the late nineteenth and early twentieth centuries.